sgnl05/sgnl05-colorprompt/README.md

 The colorprompt module.
 Colors your bash prompt.

 ##Module Description
 The colorprompt module creates /etc/profile.d/colorprompt.sh, which sets a colored prompt.
-Different colors can be set for (all and spesific) users, servername and environment tag.
+Different colors can be set for (all and specific) users, server name and environment tag.

 ##Usage

-All interaction with the colorprompt module can do be done through the main colorprompt class.
+All interaction with the colorprompt module can be done through the main colorprompt class.

 ###I just want a colored prompt, what's the minimum I need?